 ii) the information about the PDU Session Type in the "pduSessType" attribute and/or the SSC mode in the "sscMode" attribute associated with the application provided as "appId" attribute.

-Editor's note: Whether the PDU Session information is provided via the QFI allocation event can be updated based on related updates in stage 2.

 15. for an RAT type change, if the "EneNA" feature is supported:

 a) new RAT type as "ratType" attribute;